-, We know that Jesus "conquers" death on Pascha/Easter.
+Begin with, We know that Jesus "conquers" death on Pascha/Easter.
 What does that mean?
+Give time for responses.

 God didn't create death.
 He created life.
 But because of Adam and Eve's sin of eating from the tree, death became a part of our reality, death entered into creation.
 This happened when Adam and Eve had to leave Paradise and the world was now broken or fallen as we might say.